mygychoi/mygychoi.github.io/resume.md

 ## Interests

-- Exploring GraphQL backend advancements, especially in query execution technics such as dataloder, look-ahead, and BFS-based execution.
+- Exploring GraphQL backend advancements, especially in query execution techniques such as dataloder, look-ahead pattern, and BSF-based execution model.
-- Delving into asynchronous Python and frameworks like FastAPI, Starlette, and Uvicorn.
+- Delving into asynchronous Python and its frameworks like FastAPI, Starlette, and Uvicorn.
-- Developed a Slack app, [godabot](https://github.com/mygychoi/godabot), using FastAPI for company dedicated workspace.
+- Developed a Slack app, [godabot](https://github.com/mygychoi/godabot), using FastAPI for company workspace.
+- Recently engaged in learning Rust.